Signature reunion events are highlighted in green.

 Mildred Lane Kemper Art Museum

-Tour the Kemper Art Museum with a student educator for an in-depth exploration of several works from the museum’s renowned permanent collection.
-View highlights in 20th century abstraction in a range of mediums and recent acquisitions by contemporary artists.
-Participants will engage in group discussions throughout the tour.
-Stick around afterward to explore the special exhibitions on your own.
+Tour the Mildred Lane Kemper Art Museum with a student-educator and enjoy an in-depth exploration of several works from the museum’s renowned permanent collection.
+Participants will engage with one another in group discussions throughout the tour and are encouraged to explore the special exhibitions before or after the tour.

 1:30-3:30 P.m.